DannyDainton/newman-reporter-htmlextra/README.md

 ---

-If you're a fan of the project and you wanted to show your appreciation by keeping me highly caffeinated - You can do that here 😍
+This project will always continue to be fully maintained free of charge - If you're a fan of the project and it's something you get value from, it would be lovely to pay that forward in the means of a donation.

+All donations are not kept by me, these are passed on to local charities.
+Other people need the help that these donations will provide more than I need coffee. 😍

 <a href="https://www.buymeacoffee.com/htmlextra"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=htmlextra&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>